chsasank/chsasank.github.io/_posts/classic_papers/2020-10-13-unix-time-sharing-system.md

  S: Discussion of stdout, stdin and stderr follows.
 </span>

-The discussion of I/O in §3 above seems to imply that every file used by a program must be opened or created by the program in order to get a file descriptor for the file.
-Programs executed by the Shell, however, start off with two open files which have file descriptors 0 and 1.
-As such a program begins execution, file 1 is open for writing, and is best understood as the standard output file.
+The discussion of I/O in §3 above seems to imply that every file used by a program must be opened or created by the program in order to get a file descriptor for the file. <mark>Programs executed by the Shell, however, start off with two open files which have file descriptors 0 and 1.</mark> As such a program begins execution, file 1 is open for writing, and is best understood as the standard output file.
 Except under circumstances indicated below, this file is the user's typewriter.
 Thus programs which wish to write informative or diagnostic information ordinarily use file descriptor 1.
 Conversely, file 0 starts off open for reading, and programs which wish to read messages typed by the user usually read this file.

-> Programs executed by the Shell, however, start off with two open files which have file descriptors 0 and 1.

 <span class="marginnote">
  S: Redirection and filering are some of the best features on the Unix.
 These are easily implemented thanks to UNIX's choice to consider every I/O as file.